amandeepSingh-otu/Spam_Detector/README.md

     - SpamDetectorServer: Java and JAX-RS

 - ### Client Side
+  This project leverages JavaScript to fetch data from a server-side APIs, subsequently displaying the retrieved data in both tabular and chart formats on the client side.
-    The client side fetches data from an API called "ka" to display files in table formats and obtain accuracy and precision using different APIs.
+The data is dynamically loaded into an HTML table for easy visualization and the accuracy and precision is displayed graphically using charts, facilitating better comprehension of the dataset's trends and insights.

 - ### Server Side
     The whole process of server side can be explained as following: